zein-l/TODO_LIST_FRONTEND/README.md

 - React 19 + Vite 7
 - Vanilla CSS with CSS variables (light/dark)
 - Jest + React Testing Library
-- (Optional) Playwright E2E (instructions in this README if you enable it)

 ---